juanpc2018/Windows95-install-procedure-in-2025/README.md

 Maybe Win8.1x32 has NTVDM </br>

-¿what is NTVDM? its a Virtual CPU created for WindowsNT4 that allos to Run 16-Bit software on 32-Bit </br>
+¿what is NTVDM? </br>
+its a Virtual CPU created for WindowsNT4 that allos to Run x86 16-Bit software on 32-Bit </br>
+NT4 was also available from DEC Alpha & PowerPC CPU's </br>
-NTVDMx64 is a 3rd party version, proof of concept, to make the virtual CPU work in 64-Bit </br>
+NTVDMx64 its a 3rd party version "proof of concept" to make the virtual x86 CPU work in 64-Bit </br>
-similar to Apple Rosetta included in OSX SnowLeopard 10.6.8 but instead of emulating PowerPC G4 "32-Bit" is emulating a 16-Bit 8086/80186/80286 CPU. </br>
+similar to Apple Rosetta in OSX SnowLeopard 10.6.8 </br>
+but instead of emulating a PowerPC G4 "32-Bit" CPU, it's emulating a 16-Bit 8086/80186/80286 CPU. </br>

 [NTVDMx64](https://github.com/leecher1337/ntvdmx64) based on OpenNT is hard to compile, Hard to Find dependencies, </br>
 WineVDM [OTVDM](https://github.com/otya128/winevdm) is an alternative. </br>